-Kids’ challenging schedules today practically demand kick-off-the-day-the-right-way breakfast essentials.
-Here’s a week’s worth of great-tasting, no-hassle options.
+Kids who love to be active need kick-off-the-day-the-right-way breakfast essentials.
+Here are a week's worth of great-tasting, no-hassle options.

 1. Hole in One